 A lot of the medication that is prescribed to the older population also alters the mind, and many are addictive.
 This means that, if they take it for a long time, they become dependent on it and, eventually, addicted.
 It is also more likely for the elderly to need medication for longer and to have to take multiple medications at the same time.
-This is according to a report by the National Institute on Drug Abuse.
+This is according to a report by the National Institute on Drug Abuse on senior citizens and addiction.
 These drugs all affect the chemical makeup of the brain, and this can lead to a full blown addiction over time.

 Often, this starts with the elderly taking more than their prescribed dosage of medication.
 They may also take alcohol alongside their prescribed medication which may have negative interactions.
 Furthermore, it is common for the elderly to have some financial difficulty, and this can encourage them to share medications with others, thereby saving money overall.